Academic Services & Procedures

 To receive an incomplete (“INC”) grade in a class, you must request that grade in writing on a form available either at the Registrar’s Office or from department secretaries, and then give that form to your instructor.

-The grade of “INC” will become an “F” if it is not removed by the sixth week of the next semester you attend, or after one year if you do not return.
+The grade of “INC” will become an “F” if it is not removed by the sixth week of the next semester attended The instructor may, upon request of the student, grant an extension beyond the sixth week timeframe, not to exceed one year from the original issuance of the “INC” grade.
 An “INC” grade is not removed by repeating the course.

-You may take free elective courses on a pass/fail basis with the approval of the school dean of your major.
+You may take free elective courses on a pass/fail basis.
 The purpose of this option is to encourage students to take courses in areas they would like to investigate in addition to those in which they are majoring or concentrating.
 A maximum of four free elective courses may be converted to pass/fail grading, provided that:

 - You change no more than one course per semester to pass/fail credit; and